Aaron-Hoffman/setlist-manager/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Features

+### PDF Export Functionality

+The application now includes the ability to export setlists to printable PDFs.
+This feature includes:

+- **Client-side PDF generation** using jsPDF library
+- **Professional formatting** with band name, setlist name, and song details
+- **Configurable options** for including artist, key, and date information
+- **Multiple page support** for long setlists
+- **Export buttons** available on both individual setlist pages and the setlists list

+#### How to Use

+1. Navigate to any setlist page or the setlists list
+2. Click the green "Export PDF" button
+3. The PDF will be automatically downloaded with a filename format: `{BandName}_{SetListName}_setlist.pdf`

+#### PDF Features

+- Clean, professional layout with indigo header
+- Song numbering and details (title, key, artist)
+- Automatic page breaks for long setlists
+- Page numbering
+- Generation date stamp
+- Optimized for printing

+#### Technical Implementation

+- **Client-side**: Uses `jspdf` library for browser-based PDF generation
+- **TypeScript**: Fully typed with proper interfaces and error handling
+- **Configurable**: Options for page size, orientation, and content inclusion

 ## Learn More

 To learn more about Next.js, take a look at the following resources: